Master of Science in Machine Learning

-MS students are required to complete a Data Analysis Project (DAP).
-The Data Analysis Project will be concluded by a written report and an oral presentation in the ML Journal Club.
+MS students are required to complete a Data Analysis Project (DAP), which consists of 10-821 DAP Preparation (6 units) and 10-611 MS DAP Research (12 units).
+The Data Analysis Project will be concluded by a written report and an oral presentation at DAP Day.

 A typical schedule for a student in the program might be: